CloudgateStudios/BikeBuddy/fastlane/README.md

 Update the version number of all items in the project

 Needs to be invoked with version:numberHere
-### ios bumpAndArchive
+### ios submitToTestFlight
 ```
-fastlane ios bumpAndArchive
+fastlane ios submitToTestFlight
 ```
-Create a new archive so its ready for App Store Submission
+Create a new build and submit it to TestFlight

 This action does the following: